missionpinball/mpf-docs/mechs/servos/index.rst

 the prefix for servos is ``device.servos.<name>``.

 *position*
-   The current position of this servo, on a scale from 0.0 to 1.0.
+   Value, stored in memory of what servo position should be, on a scale from 0.0 to 1.0.

 +------------------------------------------------------------------------------+
 | Related How To guides                                                        |